supahgreg/tt-rss-web-static/docs/wiki/SecuringCacheDirectories.md

 # Securing Cache Directories

+!!! notice

+    Official container images restrict `/cache` access by default.
+This page applies only to legacy host installations.

 While nothing critical is stored in cache directories by tt-rss nor do files have easily guessable names, you may consider forbidding external access over HTTP to these directories anyway.
 This is not required, however.